 3.3.1.
-Northern hemisphere
+Northern Hemisphere

-Figure 8(a) shows the seasonal mean tropospheric \bar{u} (m s-1) changes in the NH in DJF.
-The shading denotes the differences between the RCP8.5_solmin and RCP8.5_ref experiments and the contours show the climatology of the latter for reference.
+Figure 8a shows the seasonal mean tropospheric \bar{u} changes in the NH in December, January, and February (DJF).
+The shading denotes the differences between the RCP8.5_solmin and RCP8.5_ref experiments, and the contours show the climatology of the latter for reference.
 The hatching denotes where the differences are not statistically significant at the 95% confidence level.
-There is a barotropic dipole change in \bar{u} in the region of the midlatitude jet, with a westerly anomaly between 30-45 °N and an easterly anomaly between 60-70 °N. This feature shows a peak-to-peak \bar{u} dipole change of $0.36\,\mathrm{m\,s^{-1}}$ at 850 hPa.
-The dipole \bar{u} response is comparable to the climate change signal in DJF in the NH (2060-99 vs. 1960-99), which shows a strengthening of the westerlies in the jet core by $0.5\,\mathrm{m\,s^{-1}}$, and a weakening of the westerlies on the poleward flank by $\sim 0.9\,\mathrm{m\,s^{-1}}$ (not shown).
-Thus, whilst the impact of the decline in solar activity on global near-surface temperature is relatively small, its effects on the midlatitude circulation amount to a considerable fraction of the uncertainty due to future greenhouse gas trends (see also Ineson et al. [2015]).
-A significant NH tropospheric \bar{u} response is not found outside of boreal winter, which suggests a role for a top-down influence of changes in the stratospheric circulation on mid and high latitude climate.
+There is a barotropic dipole change in \bar{u} in the region of the midlatitude jet, with a westerly anomaly between 30 and 45°N and an easterly anomaly between 50 and 70°N. This feature shows a peak-to-peak \bar{u} dipole change of 0.36 m s-1 at 850 hPa.
+The dipole \bar{u} response is comparable to the climate change signal in DJF in the NH (2060-2099 versus 1960-1999), which shows a strengthening of the westerlies in the jet core by 0.5 m s-1 and a weakening of the westerlies on the poleward flank by ~0.9 m s-1 (not shown).
+Thus, while the impact of the decline in solar activity on global near-surface temperature is relatively small, its effects on the midlatitude circulation amount to a considerable fraction of the uncertainty due to future greenhouse gas trends [see also lneson et al., 2015].
+A significant NH tropospheric \bar{u} response is not found outside of boreal winter, which suggests a role for a top-down influence of changes in the stratospheric circulation on middle- and high-latitude climate.

-Figure 8(b) shows a polar stereographic map of the differences in DJF MSLP (hPa) between the RCP8.5_solmin and RCP8.5_ref experiments.
+Figure 8b shows a polar stereographic map of the differences in DJF MSLP (hPa) between the RCP8.5_solmin and RCP8.5_ref experiments.
 The green lines encompass regions where the differences are statistically significant at the 95% confidence level.
-A more negative Arctic Oscillation (AO) index is characterised by lower pressure in the midlatitudes and higher pressure over the polar cap, which corresponds to a weakening of the climatological equator-to-pole pressure gradient and anomalously easterly flow across Europe and the Atlantic sector [Thompson and Wallace, 1998].
-The pattern in Figure 8(b) suggests a more negative AO index, although the response is not highly statistically significant and the structure over the North Atlantic does not strongly resemble the NAO.
-There is a deepening of the Aleutian low, which has also been identified during solar minimum conditions in observations (e.g. Roy and Haigh [2010]; Gray et al. [2013]).
+A more negative Arctic Oscillation (AO) index is characterized by lower pressure in the midlatitudes and higher pressure over the polar cap, which corresponds to a weakening of the climatological equator-to-pole pressure gradient and anomalously easterly flow across Europe and the Atlantic sector [Thompson and Wallace, 1998].
+The pattern in Figure 8b suggests a more negative AO index, although the response is not highly statistically significant and the structure over the North Atlantic does not strongly resemble the NAO.
+There is a deepening of the Aleutian Low, which has also been identified during solar minimum conditions in observations [e.g., Roy and Haigh, 2010; Gray et al., 2013].